Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 In this tutorial, you learn how to:

 * Create a resource group
-* Deploy the Azure components required to support your Function App
+* Deploy the Azure components required to support your function app
-* Deploy your Function App
+* Deploy your function app
-* Configure the Function App for use with Azure App Insights and Azure MySQL
+* Configure the function app for use with Azure App Insights and Azure MySQL
 * Create a database table for use with the example app

 ## Create a resource group